 Got a problem?
 The internet probably has a solution for it.
 People today refer to the internet for most of their needs.
-This increased reliance on the internet leaves them prone to attacks by hackers and other criminals on the web.
+This increased reliance on the internet leaves them prone to online security risks.

 Choose Your Browsers Wisely